haveno-dex/haveno-design/functional_requirements.md

 - The user can view their open trades.
 - The user can view their completed trades.
 - The user can view their failed trades.
+- The user can view disputed trades and their status

 ### Settings
 - The user can export a backup of their Haveno instance to a zip file.